 However, many texts in these categories can be poetry––there’s a whole sub-genre of novels in poetic form, especially in the Young Adult and Middle Grade fields–– even those novels that aren’t poetry are often somewhat poetic.

-In fact it’s generally thought that all novels (and so forth) should be at least a little poetic, and this is why it’s essential for all creative writers to read and write poetry even if they don’t really consider themselves to be poets.
+In fact it’s generally thought that all novels (and all creative prose) should be at least a little poetic, and this is why it’s essential for all creative writers to read and write poetry even if they don’t really consider themselves to be poets.

 This is a snippet from Lawrence Durrel’s novel, Justine: